Table of Contents

 What is the treatment for athlete's foot?

 The treatment of athlete's foot can be divided into two parts.
-The first, and most important part, is to make the infected area less suitable for the athlete's foot fungus to grow.
-This means keeping the area clean and dry.
+The first, and most important part, is to make the correct diagnosis.
+Is it caused by a fungus, or is the rash produced by a noninfectious skin disease?

 Occlusive shoe materials, such as vinyl, cause the feet to remain moist, providing an excellent area for the fungus to breed.
 Likewise, absorbent socks like cotton that wick water away from your feet may help.